csesoc/vue-frontend-assessment/README.md

 Once you have got the frontend up and running, you will notice that on the Header, there is a text that says "Vue is Fun".
 Your task here is to change it so that it says "Vue is Mega Fun" or "Vue > React".

 ### 1.2 Footer
 No personal project is complete without a footer that says "Made with love..." am I right?
-Your task is to make a footer that is positioned at the bottom of the page even if the user scrolls anywhere on the page.
+Your task is to make a footer that is positioned at the bottom of the page regardless of where the user currently is on the page.
+It is up to you how you want this footer to look like.

 ### 1.2 Login Form
 - The page shall have a form which allows the user to input their username and password.